Phil’s Groundhog Day prediction: 6 more weeks of winter

 The “inner circle” is a group of local dignitaries who are responsible for planning the events, as well as feeding and caring for Phil himself.

-The annual event in Punxsutawney originated from a German legend about a furry rodent.
-The event in the community about 65 miles (105 kilometers) northeast of Pittsburgh annually attracts thousands.
+The annual event in Punxsutawney, about 65 miles (105 kilometers) northeast of Pittsburgh, originated from a German legend about a furry rodent.
+The gathering annually attracts thousands.

+The National Oceanic and Atmospheric Administration compared Punxsutawney Phil’s forecast to the national weather the last 10 years and found “on average, Phil has gotten it right 40% of the time.”

+This year, Phil’s prediction came during a week when a mess of ice, sleet and snow has lingered across much of the southern U.S.

 According to records dating back to 1887, Phil has predicted winter more than 100 times.
 Ten years were lost because no records were kept, organizers said.